After reading the title, you are probably thinking to yourself, “how the heck is focusing on social media likes and followers a bad thing?”

 After years of social media testing and tracking with event clients,

-data shows that the most profitable Facebook posts
+data shows that some of the most profitable Facebook posts

 often have the lowest amount of likes and shares